Logo 1 Logo 2 Logo 3 Logo 4 Logo 5

 Project Team

-Dr. Sutapa B Neogi, Dr. Usha Manjunath, Dr. Anandhi Ramachandran Dr. Ratika Samtani, Dr. Akash Prabhune, Mr. Vinay Srihari, Ms. Karpaga Priya
+Dr. Sutapa B Neogi, Dr. Usha Manjunath, Dr. Anandhi Ramachandran Dr. Ratika Samtani, Dr. Akash Prabhune, Mr. Vinay Srihari, Ms. Karpaga Priya, Mr. Gowthamghosh

 Duration